 When the Trammell Crow Company Retirement Savings Plan merged into the Plan, some of the transferred assets consisted of life insurance policies issued by Great-West Life & Annuity Insurance Company ("Great-West").
-These policies are owned by the CBRE 401(k) Life Insurance Trust with CBRE Services, as trustee, for the benefit of the participants insured and may be distributed or surrendered at the participant's direction.
+These policies are owned by CBRE Services, which is the trustee of the CBRE 401(k) Life Insurance Trust, for the benefit of the participants insured and may be distributed or surrendered at the participant's direction.
 Premiums are paid out of dividends and the cash surrender value of the specific insured's insurance policy.
 Upon distribution of a participant's total vested account balance, the policy must also be distributed to the participant or surrendered.
 These policies are fully allocated to the insured participant's rollover account.
-These policies are included at cash surrender value within Plan assets in the accompanying financial statements and had a face value of \$3,600,000 as of December 31, 2018 and 2017.
+These policies are included at cash surrender value within Plan assets in the accompanying financial statements and had a face value of \$2,350,000 and \$3,350,000 as of December 31, 2021 and 2020, respectively.